ricardomm7/leaflink/docs/sprintA/global-artifacts/user_manual.md

 7. Confirm the assigned skills by selecting the appropriate option on the confirmation dialog.
 8. Upon confirmation, the system will display a success message confirming the assignment of skills to the collaborator.

+### 5. Generate a team proposal automatically | Human Resources Manager

+This feature allows HRM to generate a team proposal automatically

+### Step by step:
+1. Open the HRM system.
+2. Navigate to the section designated for generating a team proposal automatically.
+3. Click on the option to generate a team proposal automatically.
+4. The system will display a list of skills that the team will have.
+5. After choosing the skills, the system will also request for the maximum number of members on the team.
+6. Upon setting the maximum number of skills, the system will display the team proposal.
+7. Confirm the generated team by selecting the appropriate option on the confirmation dialog.
+8. Upon confirmation, the system will display a success message confirming the team generated and their skills.

+### 6. Register a vehicle | Fleet Manager

+This feature allows FM to register a vehicle with various characteristics.

+### Step by step:
+1. Open the FM system.
+2. Navigate to the section designated for registering a vehicle.
+3. Click on the option to register a vehicle.
+4. The system will request the vehicle data such as VIN, Vehicle Platte, Tare Weight, Gross Weight, Current Km, Acquisition Date and Maintenance Frequency.
+5. Now the FM will type the requested data.
+6. After that, the system will validate if the VIN is unique and none existent.
+7. If the system validates, it will request new data such as Brand and Model.
+8. After typing the remaining data, the system will show all the data and request a confirmation.
+9. Upon confirmation, the system will display the vehicle registration information.

+### 7. Register a vehicle's check-up | Fleet Manager

+This feature allows FM to register a vehicle's check-up

+### Step by step:
+1. Open the FM system.
+2. Navigate to the section designated for registering a vehicle's check-up.
+3. Click on the option to register a vehicle's check-up.
+4. The system will display a list of the vehicles registered and ask witch vehicle will have a check-up.
+5. Now the FM will choose the vehicle that he wants to register a check-up.
+6. After that, the system will request the date of the check-up.
+7. After typing the date, the system will show all the data and request a confirmation.
+8. Upon confirmation, the system will display an operation success message.

+### 8. List the vehicles needing the check-up | Fleet Manager

+This feature allows FM to list the vehicles needing the check-up.

+### Step by step:
+1. Open the FM system.
+2. Navigate to the section designated for listing the vehicles needing the check-up.
+3. Click on the option to list the vehicles needing a check-up.
+4. The system will display a list of the vehicles needing a check-up, their information and an operation message.